-Performance during the Regulatory Year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the OSHA rate, which is a measure used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
-The Northern Powergrid Group exceeded its target by achieving an OSHA rate of 0.18 (2019: 0.26), which equated to four recordable incidents against the goal of five or fewer.
+Performance during the year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the Occupational Safety and Health Administration ("OSHA") rate, which is a measure used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
+The Northern Powergrid Group exceeded its target by achieving an OSHA rate of 0.18 (2018: 0.26), which equated to four recordable incidents against the goal of five or fewer.
 In relation to Company performance, due to a number of relatively minor incidents (for which corrective action has been initiated), the Company missed its Preventable Vehicle Accidents and Operational Incidents targets.
-At the end of the Regulatory Year, progress in respect of the Business Plan commitment demonstrated that the accident rate had been reduced by 70% when compared to the end of the previous price control period, which was significantly ahead of the target to achieve a 50% reduction by 31 March 2023.
+In respect of the Business Plan commitment, at 31 March 2019, being half way through the ED1 Period, the accident rate had been reduced by 28%, which was marginally ahead of the target to achieve a 50% reduction by 31 March 2023.

 Improving safety performance remains a priority and the way in which this is achieved is set out in the Company's safety and health improvement plan ("SHIP").
 The SHIP (which is approved by the Health and Safety Committee) focuses on leadership engagement, supervisory oversight, and workplace risk management.
-These three areas are supported by driver training, operational safety seminars, standdown briefings and regular safety reports and newsflashes.
-One example of a newly developed operational safety seminar held during the Regulatory Year had focused on corporate memory whereby recently qualified engineers were educated on significant historical safety events that had affected the Northern Powergrid Group and other DNOs in order to share best practice and lessons learnt.
+These three areas are supported by driver training, operational safety seminars, stand-down briefings and regular safety reports and newsflashes.
+One example of a newly developed operational safety seminar held during the year had focused on corporate memory whereby recently qualified engineers were educated on significant historical safety events that had affected the Northern Powergrid Group and other DNOs in order to share best practice and lessons learnt.

 The health and wellbeing of staff also forms an integral part of the SHIP.
 Existing support available to employees includes an independent employee assistance service, which is a confidential, self-referral counselling and information service to assist with personal or work-related problems and access to services including counselling and physiotherapy referrals.
-Supplementary activity undertaken during the Regulatory Year included a forum held for the Northern Powergrid Group's population of mental health first aiders in order to develop skills and knowledge, and to enhance the approach to protecting and promoting the mental health and wellbeing of employees.
+Supplementary activity undertaken during the year included a forum held for the Northern Powergrid Group's population of mental health first aiders in order to develop skills and knowledge, and to enhance the approach to protecting and promoting the mental health and wellbeing of employees.